 Skip to main content

-Workflows let you set up event-driven automations that fire when something happens in your workspace — a new finding is discovered, an asset appears, or a report is generated.
-Use them to push notifications to Slack, Discord, or email without leaving Odin.
+Workflows let you set up event-driven automations that fire when something happens in your workspace: a new finding is discovered, an asset appears, or a report is generated.
+Use them to push notifications to Slack, Discord, custom webhooks, or email.
+Open the Workflows page from Management > Workflows in the sidebar.

 Events